josueemartinezz/cse15l-lab-reports/lab-report-2-week-4.md

 ![ThirdSymptom](/R2Images/ThirdSymptom.png)

-When an completely empty file (newFile2.md) is used as an input in the current program, it falls victim to a bug that isn't caught by the testing changes covered.
+When a completely empty file (newFile2.md) is used as an input in the current program, it falls victim to a bug that isn't caught by the testing changes covered.
 Thus, it gives the usual symptom of a OutOfMemory error that equates to the infinite loop.
 Thereby, my fix is to change the print statement in the main method to check if the getLinks() method returns list contains nothing using `is.Empty()` to return an empty line.

+##  <center>THANK YOU FOR VISITING</center>